ospfranco/ospfranco.github.io/_posts/2024-09-15-generating a xcframework with dylibs for ios.md

 image: /assets/oscar.jpg
 ---

-Apple has terrible messed with dynamic library loading in iOS.
+Apple has terribly messed with dynamic library loading in iOS, has diverged from the unix standard.
 This was an absolute pain to get right, so I hope I will save someone some time in case you ever need to compile a dylib for iOS.

 # Frameworks